learnerforever97/CRAFT.pytorch/README.md

 ## Overview
 Part1:  train your model on the synthtext dataset.

-Part2:  finetune your model on the ICDAR2015 dataset.
+Part2:  finetune your model on the ICDAR2015 dataset.(use some synthtext data here to make the model perform better)

 ## Display
 After training on the synthtext dataset, input image to test.